-Product assortment and price competition with informed consumers
+Product assortment and price competition under multinomial logit demand

 Coauthor(s): Denis Saure.